Wayne Jobson

 After graduating high school in Jamaica, Jobson studied law at Kings College in London and received a Master of Laws in Entertainment Law.

 As both writer and producer of the documentary film “STEPPING RAZOR-RED X”, which follows the life story of Reggae legend, Peter Tosh, Wayne was awarded with a nomination for a Canadian Academy Award, a ‘Genie’, and won for “Best Documentary” at the Jamaican Film Festival in Jamaica.

+In the punk rock and post punk period in London, Jobson contributed some Discomixes to Jah Wobble's debut album, which featured a largely "guitar-free" sound, infused in reggae and punk-inspired dub."
+According to Trouser Press, Wobble "accentuates his reggae pretensions, fiddles with electronics and overdubbing and plays shadowy, threatening bass."